-We are looking for up to 20 ideas from Central, Eastern and Southern Europe that strengthen civic engagement as well as social and political participation to tackle societal challenges at the local level.
+We are happy to announce 18 winning ideas from Central, Eastern and Southern Europe that strengthen civic engagement as well as social and political participation to tackle societal challenges at the local level.
 Have a look on all submitted ideas and the winners of the Idea Challenge 2021 in the idea space.

 We give the winning ideas a funding opportunity and comprehensive non-monetary support from the end of 2021 until the end of 2022: